Skip to content

 • Doesn’t this hold in all situations?
 Spend a few additional cycles keeping up with the most recent attacks and tools available as a developer you keep yourself informed with the newest technology or even languages.
 It should all be worthwhile in the end!

-6. Understand your weakest links
+6. Understand your weakest links for your open source software

 The saying “A chain is only as strong as its weakest link” is well known.
 The same is true for the creation of secure software.
 Although you as a developer take every precaution to make your code as secure as you can, there are still additional considerations.
 Here are a few things to remember.